Collection Types and Strengths

 Collection Strengths

-Although our collections cover a wide variety of subjects from across Idaho and the broader Pacific Northwest, the holdings have exceptional coverage of four main collecting areas: jazz, forestry, mining, and the University of Idaho.
+Although our collections focus on the University of Idaho and cover a wide variety of subjects related the state of Idaho and the broader Pacific Northwest, our holdings also have exceptional coverage of a few key collecting areas: jazz, forestry, and mining.

 The International Jazz Collection (IJC) is the leading jazz archive in the Pacific Northwest.
 It features papers, photographs, audio/visual materials, and artifacts from jazz legends such as Lionel Hampton, Leonard Feather, Lee Morse, Dizzy Gillespie, and Ella Fitzgerald.

-Our collections feature a vast amount of information related to Idaho’s forests - from lumber companies, forestry sciences, and the history of Idaho’s forests.
+Our collections feature a vast amount of information related to Idaho’s forests, including lumber companies, forestry sciences, and the history of Idaho’s forests.
 Several of these collections have been turned into digital collections.

 Our collections feature an extensive amount of information related to Idaho’s mining industry, including mining company records and photographs of mining towns and miners.